divestedcg/SCFW3/README.md

 Overview
 --------
-This is a simple script to block known bad addresses.
+- These are two simple scripts to block known and learned bad addresses.
-It is meant to be used on top of firewalld.
+- It is meant to be used on top of firewalld.
+- This is for resource management, not security.

 Use
 ---